bnb-chain/bnb-chain.github.io/docs/learn/system-contract.md

 2. function **getAppHash**(uint64 height) returns(bytes32)

     **getAppHash** provides a method to get the verified appHash at the specified height.
-Besides, If the header the specified height have not be verified, then zero value will be returned.
+Besides, If the header of the specified height have not be verified, then zero value will be returned.

 3. function **isHeaderSynced**(uint64 height) returns (bool)